Clari3D logo

 </html>

-The question is why to do dynamic inclusion while the page is always the same?
+The question is: why perform dynamic inclusion when the page content remains unchanged?

 Database server

-Generally, a Website is associated to a database server.
+Generally, a website is associated with a database server.
 On the Internet, the commonly used database server is MySQL.

-SQL database servers are really cutting edge software that listen their input port for requests, analyse them, fetch the data from the storage and format the result.
-The queries are written in SQL language that is an old-fashioned but powerful language that allows really complex queries.
-These servers are very well optimized, using query optimization, caching, etc.
+SQL database servers are advanced software that listen for requests on their input port, analyze them, fetch data from storage, and format the results.
+The queries are written in SQL, an old-fashioned but powerful language that allows for very complex queries.
+These servers are highly optimized, using query optimization, caching, and other techniques.

-These servers can store billions of records and access them very quickly with smart and efficient indexing algorithms.
-They are fault tolerant, meaning that all the changes in the storage are transactional: they are committed of cancelled.
-In addition, they allow replication of the data.
+These servers can store billions of records and access them very quickly using smart and efficient indexing algorithms.
+They are fault-tolerant, meaning that all changes in storage are transactional: they are either committed or canceled.
+Additionally, they support data replication.

-A CMS generally stores its contents in a MySQL server.
-Each parts of a document is stored in some tables and retrieved on rendering.
+A CMS generally stores its content in a MySQL server.
+Each part of a document is stored in tables and retrieved during rendering.

-The question stays why to store content in a database while the content change generally slowly?
+The question remains: why store content in a database when the content generally changes slowly?

-There is a movement in the Internet called NoDB Website design that preaches the database server removal: the data are stored in the Web server file system.
-Notice that this is possible for small amount of data and database server cannot be avoided for millions of records...
+There is a movement on the Internet called NoDB website design that advocates for the removal of database servers.
+Instead, data is stored in the web server's file system.
+Note that this is feasible for small amounts of data, but database servers cannot be avoided for millions of records.

-HTML is a relatively simple language.
-It is easy to write directly a Web page in HTML.
-However, this could become tedious for long pages.
+HTML is a relatively simple language, making it easy to write a web page directly in HTML.
+However, this can become tedious for longer pages.

 <html>